Hello! It’s nice to meet you.

 Jalen Belgrave

-• Jalen is a recent graduate from Elizabethtown College, where he received his B.A. in Legal Studies with minors in Communication, Data Analytics, and Economics.
+Jalen is a graduate from Elizabethtown College, where he received his B.A. in Legal Studies with minors in Communication, Data Analytics, and Economics.
 While at Elizabethtown, Jalen founded the Elizabethtown College Chapter of the NAACP along with the Social and Civic Leadership Academy, which helped motivate at-risk high school students to pursue a college education.
 He also developed a financial literacy program to help high students become connected with resources to plan their journey for college readiness and success.
 Jalen seeks to positively impact communities by empowering people of color to be agents of social change through peacemaking and social justice.
-Jalen is currently a Masters candidate in Social Policy at the University of Pennsylvania.
+Jalen also received his Masters in Social Policy at the University of Pennsylvania.
 He is excited to use his past experiences and interests to further the work being done at PhillyBOLT!

 Youth Program Educator